 Hekima Place was founded in 2005 by Kate Fletcher, who left her life in Pittsburgh, Pennsylvania to volunteer with AIDS orphans in Kenya.

-Kate has lived many lives and careers: she has been a teacher, lab technician, nursing home administrator, and active volunteer, first as a Sister of the Divine Redeemer and later as the wife of Dr. Leonard “Fletch” Fletcher in Pittsburgh.
-During their marriage, she and Fletch devoted countless hours to helping an impoverished Appalachian community in West Virginia.
+Kate spent some of her own childhood in an orphanage in Philadelphia and then moved to Pittsburgh to become a Sister of the Divine Redeemer.
+Later in life she was a teacher, lab technician and nursing home administrator.
+After marrying Dr. Leonard “Fletch” Fletcher, the couple devoted countless hours to an impoverished Appalachian community in West Virginia.
 Sadly, Kate was widowed at a relatively young age in 2002, and began to feel called again to a life of service.

 The Most Vulnerable Children in the World